brajeshwar/brajeshwar.github.io/README.md

 ## T0D0

 - Nav
+- Search - Let's do this with Algolia.
+Google Search Sucks.
+DDG is too rigid.
 - Books Separate Design/Layout?
+- Look at Google Analytics (2001-2020) and Fix 404s, etc.
 ---

 Posts Cleanup (Why the hell did I wrote so many blog posts?)